 “Rae,” Briana’s voice drew my attention.
 “We are worried about you.”
-She leaned forward, her face deadly serious.
+She leaned forward; her face deadly serious.
 “You know,” she said with her lips pressed together as if she was about to divulge some secret.
 “Use it or lose it.”

-Laughter bubbled from the pit of my stomach and didn’t stop coming until tears slid down my cheeks, and, my ribs ached.
+Laughter bubbled from the pit of my stomach and didn’t stop coming until tears slid down my cheeks, and my ribs ached.
 “Are you serious right now?”
 I managed while I tried to catch my breath.

-“Oh my goodness,” I shook my head in disbelief.
+“Oh my goodness.”
+I shook my head in disbelief.
 “How much have the two of you had to drink?”
 My narrowed gaze flicked from one to the other.
 “I’m positive that I will not forget how to have sex.”

-Briana’s slender shoulder rose and fell in a small shrug, “Only one way to find out.”
+Briana’s slender shoulder rose and fell in a small shrug.
+“Only one way to find out.”
 The competitive side of me stood up and took notice of the hint of challenge in her voice.
 “I’ll bet you fifty bucks that you can’t pick up a guy and leave with him.”

 “Oooooh, I want in on this.”
 Lacy smacked her palm against the surface of the table.

-“You have lost your damned minds.”
+“You have lost your damn minds.”

 Sitting up a bit straighter, Brie smiled sweetly before she said, “Okay, what about this: if you manage to leave with a guy tonight, we’ll stop setting you up.”

-The smug look on both their faces had me saying, “You’re on,” before my brain had time to comprehend that this was probably a bad idea.
+The smug look on both their faces had me saying, “You’re on,” before my brain had time to comprehend this was probably a bad idea.

-“Let’s make this interesting,” Lacy tapped a perfectly manicured finger against her chin.
+“Let’s make this interesting.”
+Lacy tapped a perfectly manicured finger against her chin.
 “Brie and I choose the guy.”
-When I tilted my head and eyed her suspiciously she added, “Oh come on, you know we actually want you to get laid.
+When I tilted my head and eyed her suspiciously, she added, “Oh come on, you know we actually want you to get laid.
 Besides, our douche-meter is a little more accurate than yours.”